tri47/tri47.github.io/_posts/2020-04-10-nolan-filmography.md

 For sure, many will be hoping for the big stars like Morgan Freeman, Leonardo DiCaprio, Anne Hathaway, Liam Neeson to make more appearances.

 ### Outro
 This is an exciting time for Nolan fans and any admirers of the art of film-making, as Nolan's latest feature is due soon, and Memento has received a green light for a remake.
-How they intend to outdo that masterpiece of well-paced revelations of mysteries is beyond me.
+How they intend to outdo that masterpiece of well-paced revelations and captivating mysteries is beyond me.

 <p style="text-align: center;  font-weight: bold; font-size:22px"> "Murphy's law doesn't mean that something bad will happen.
 What it means is whatever can happen, will happen."
 </p>